Multiflexxx/find-a-gamer/Planning/planning01.md

 - Block unwanted users or favor users
 - History for matches
 - Matchmaking e.g. based on age (implicit) -> follow up needed
+- (Optional) "People you played with also liked"

 ## Personas.